What a No-Contest Clause Does

 A.R.S. § 14-2517The Probable Cause Exception

 The standard is not whether the challenge succeeds.
 It is whether reasonable grounds existed to bring it.
-A beneficiary who suspects the testator was pressured into changing their will shortly before death, and who has evidence supporting that concern, would likely meet the probable cause threshold even if the court ultimately upholds the will.
+A beneficiary who suspects the testator was pressured into changing their will shortly before death would likely meet this threshold.
+This is true even if the court ultimately upholds the will.

 For families where conflict is a real possibility, pairing a no-contest clause with clear documentation of the testator's intent and capacity can strengthen the clause's deterrent effect.
-When the record shows the testator made informed, independent decisions, it becomes harder for anyone to claim probable cause for a challenge.
+When the record shows the testator made informed, independent decisions, it becomes harder for anyone to claim probable cause.